EnterTheVoid-x86/BackupHome/README.md

-BackupHome v2 is now BackupD
+BackupHome v2 is now BackD
 -------------
 Backup any directory to a specified directory or drive in a tar.gz folder